 Other lodging accommodation choices include a motel, cabins and a 500-acre village retreat containing a collection of winterized cabins and themed areas ideal for gatherings.
 Dining and shopping options are as varied as the rest of the town’s conveniences, like scrumptious bakery treats, saloons, the town-favorite pizza place, and a popular drive-in, complete with car hops and service with a smile.

-You can enjoy bowling or head south of town to the 9-hole golf course at the country club.
-South Park features a solar-heated swimming pool, picnic area with shelters, playground, basketball, tennis and volleyball courts, horseshoe pits, and ball fields.
+You can enjoy bowling or visit South Park, which features a solar-heated swimming pool, picnic area with shelters, playground, basketball, tennis and volleyball courts, horseshoe pits, and ball fields.
 Willow Park, in the heart of downtown, boasts the Spring Valley Walking Trail and Spring Creek.
 Newly expanded, the trail offers 2.58 miles of walking, snowshoeing, cross-country skiing, or snowmobiling and the stream is prime trout water.
 It plays host to portions of the town’s big August celebration, Ag Days.

 Shop our chic boutique clothing plus accessories.
 Shop the latest trends in our beautiful, newly renovated downtown building.
 Visit our full service salon plus spar offering!
 Hair, skin, nail, tan, cut, color, facials, peels, pedicures, manicures, gel color, shop moroccanoil plus other pro product.